What Is My Most Played Ukulele? (It's a Flea Soprano)

 I get asked this question rather a lot from readers.
 What is my most played ukulele?
 I always give them the same answer, so I thought it was probably about time that I recorded that fact in it's own Got A Ukulele post.

 My most played ukulele (a Flea Soprano uke from Magic Fluke since you asked), actually featured in one of the earliest posts on this site.
-In actual fact, it pre-dates the site itself by a year or two though and is now approaching 10 years old.
+In actual fact, it pre-dates the site itself by a year or two though and is now over 10 years old.
 I went back early on and revisited it in something of an early pre-cursor to my ukulele reviews.
 I cringe when I read it, but you can find that here..
 It's actually one of the first more serious ukuleles I ever bought, after starting my ukulele life like so many people do - with an ultra cheap, ultra useless Chinese brightly coloured laminate...
 I remember clearly this arriving and being blown away at the step up in sound and playability.

 Anyway, enough about the past.
 Why is it still my most played ukulele?
 Well, despite owning stupid numbers of ukuleles, and still having far too many, they do tend to live in cases in the music room of the house.
 The Flea though.... - well, the handy thing about that flat base is that it usually lives in my living room beside my sofa.
 That way it's in easy reach if I want a quick play, want to figure out a chord or melody I have in my head, want to just check something.
 It's the ultimate grab and go ukulele.
 You can see the dust at the top of the bridge born from years of standing in my living room and only getting dusted off on the playing area from my arm in actually playing it!

 Now the Flea is an interesting one, and it's always had it's detractors.
 Some people think it's expensive for what it is at about £199 in the UK these days (plastic back, laminate top, plastic fingerboard), but I have always thought they have missed the point.
 On the other side of the coin they are ultra reliable instruments, can stand up to the same knocks that seem to be fuelling the (inexplicable) rise in plastic ukulele sales, and yet still sound extremely decent (unlike most of those inexplicable plastic ukuleles).
 They don't SOUND plastic.
 They sound loud, warm, and have great sustain and low action.
 Yes, as you can tell, I am a fan!
-And part of that is because nearly 10 years on, mine is still an ultra reliable workhorse.
+And part of that is because 10 years on, mine is still an ultra reliable workhorse.

 As you can see from the photos below, it's now a bit battered, but you know what?
 I say these things are bombproof and it is!
 It still holds up!
 This has been bashed, taken camping, taken in the wild, taken on holiday to hot temperatures, dropped down a flight of concrete stairs (i'm not joking..), yet it still does what I want it to when I want it.
 Heck it's usually in tune even if it doesn't get touched for a while.
 It's remarkable.